Atlanta Bicycle Accident Lawyer

 For example, let’s say that you put a rear red reflector on your bike as required by Georgia law, but over time it fell off somewhere.
 You’ve been planning to replace it the next time you go by the sporting goods store.
 Then a car runs a red light and crashes into you, even though you have the right of way.
 The defendant’s lawyer will likely argue that it’s not the defendant’s fault your bike wasn’t very visible.
 (Georgia law requires that the rear reflector or light should make the bike visible from 300 feet away.)
 However, the jury may decide that while you should have replaced the reflector sooner, that isn’t a very good excuse for the defendant disobeying the traffic laws and running a red light.
 After all, the law also requires drivers to stop at a red light even if they don’t see anyone coming.
 In this case, the jury may find the accident was only 20% your fault, and you will still be able to recover damages from the defendant reduced by this amount.

 Each accident is different and may not be as simple as the above example.
 In some accidents, there may be multiple factors affecting fault on both sides.
-If you have questions about your bicycle accident, the best way to find clarity is to contact an Atlanta bicycle accident lawyer.
+If you have questions about your bicycle accident, the clearest path forward is to reach out to an Atlanta bicycle accident lawyer.
 They will be experienced with Georgia’s comparative negligence laws, and after learning the details of your crash, they can give you a better idea of how likely it is that your case will be successful.

 Common Causes of Bicycle Versus Motor Vehicle Accidents